ethanjli/pinspawn-action/README.md

 Note that currently only unbooted containers work correctly on GitHub's new hosted arm64 runners;
 booted systemd-nspawn containers spontaneously initiate shutdown as soon as the system boot sequence reaches the login prompt.
 Maybe that's a bug which will magically go away after the hosted arm64 runners exit public preview (this is wishful thinking).
-For now, if you want to start or interact with the Docker daemon inside a container on an arm64 runner, you will need instantiate the container with the `CAP_NET_ADMIN` capability (to make iptables work) and then manually start both containerd (by launching `/usr/bin/containerd`) and the Docker daemon (by launching `/usr/bin/dockerd`).
-See the example listed below for an illustration of this.
+If you want to start or interact with the Docker daemon inside an unbooted container on an arm64 runner, you will need instantiate the container with the `CAP_NET_ADMIN` capability (to make iptables work as required by Docker) and then manually start both containerd (by launching `/usr/bin/containerd` as a background process) and the Docker daemon (by launching `/usr/bin/dockerd` as a background process).
+See [the relevant example](#interact-with-docker-in-an-unbooted-container) below for an illustration of how to do this.

 ## Motivation

 I'm aware of a variety of existing approaches for generating custom Raspberry Pi OS images in GitHub Actions CI for building a custom OS which is meant to be maintained (i.e. changed) over time.
-The following are all built as abstractions away from pure shell-scripting and generally based on pure
+The following are all built as abstractions **away** from pure shell-scripting and, with the exception of sdm, are based on pure chroots (which come with various limitations, some of which may affect your work depending on your goals):
-chroots:

 - [Nature40/pimod](https://github.com/Nature40/pimod): a great option to consider if you want to use [Dockerfile](https://docs.docker.com/build/concepts/dockerfile/)-style syntax.
 Ready-to-use as a